evannsm/MoralesCuadrado_ACC2024/README.md

 ```

-## To Run The NR Controller Computation and Offboard Publisher
+## Using The NR Controller Computation and Offboard Publisher
 1. The length of time the algorithm runs before the land sequence begins may be changed via the variable in the "_/_init_/_" function at the top:   **self.time_before_land**
 2. The reference path may be changed through the reffunc variable starting in line 400 of the nr_tracker_final.py file.
 New ones may be defined below in functions around line 646.

-### Through launch file:
+3. The mass for the quadrotor may be changed for your specific hardware on the **elif not self.sim** statement in the "_/_init_/_" at the top.
+Don't change for simulation unless you change the simulation model explicitly.
+4. The thrust/throttle mapping may be changed for your specific hardware on the **get_throttle_command_from_force** and **get_force_from_throttle_command** functions.
+Don't change for simulation unless you change the simulation model explicitly.

+### Running the controller:
 1. In another terminal tab, source the environment from the root of your ROS2 workspace:
 ```
 source install/setup.bash